gemcityswing/gemcityswing.com/content/post/2019-december-band-night.md

 ---
 date: 2019-11-17T09:30:00-05:00
-description: "Live band with The JAzz Coasters hosted by Gem City Swing in December 2019"
+description: "Live band with Dave Greer and his Classic Jazz Stompers hosted by Gem City Swing in December 2019"
 featured_image: '/images/2019-header-5.jpg'
 tags: ["weekly dances", "band night"]
 title: "2019 Holiday Dance"
 ---

 Mark your calendars!
 Gem City Swing will have it's annual holiday dance on December 17th, 2019.
-We have The Jazz Coasters to play amazing tunes for us at the American Czechoslovakian Club ([922 Valley St, Dayton, OH 45404](https://goo.gl/maps/FTHUeuSBqKnNEJgQ6)) too.
+We have Dave Greer and his Classic Jazz Stompers to play amazing tunes for us at the American Czechoslovakian Club ([922 Valley St, Dayton, OH 45404](https://goo.gl/maps/FTHUeuSBqKnNEJgQ6)) too.
 We’ll have food and dress up nice for this special dance!
 The beginner lesson starts at 7:30 PM, the series lesson starts at 7:00 PM, and the social dance starts at 8:00 PM.
 Because of the live band this week, the dance will cost $10.
 The series lesson will cost $15.
 Taking either of the lessons will get you into the social dance for free!

 <!--more-->